Hotmanics/diamond-erc1155/README.md

 ```

 Visit your app on: `http://localhost:3000`.
 You can interact with your smart contract using the contract component or the example ui in the frontend.
 You can tweak the app config in `packages/nextjs/scaffold.config.ts`.

+`Diamond - With CustomERC1155` is the diamond which has the CustomERC1155 Facet.
+Thus, you should interact with that smart contract for the expected behaviour.

 Some commands for the smart contract require you to be connected to a certain account.
 In a local hardhat environment, this is simply account 0: `0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266`.